Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 On October 8, 2011, 2,018 people dressed as skeletons got together to try and break the record in time for Halloween.

-Swansea University, in Swansea, Wales, hosted an event ran by Jokers Masquerade who required everyone attending the party to come dressed as a skeleton.
+Swansea University in Wales hosted an event run by Jokers Masquerade, who required everyone attending the party to come dressed as a skeleton.

 As of 2020, they are still the record holders.